 And, of course, your budgie cage will get chewed on so make sure there are no toxic materials on it anywhere.

 The next necessary items are the feeders.
 You need at least three, one for seed mix and one for water, and also one for veggies etc. The most common ones are the simple bowl shaped ones or the font type, where the seed comes out of the tube into a catcher at the bottom.
-I don’t mind either one but you must always check to see that the budgies have actual seed available and not just the empty seed husks!
+I prefer bowl types (though not so good for determined to breed hens who may try to use them as nests) but you must always check to see that the budgies have actual seed available and not just the empty seed husks!
 The easiest way to do this is to blow the seed; the empty husks are light and will blow away.

 Check where the feeders sit in relation to the perches.
 The budgie must be able to get to the feed, but you really do not want it sitting above the feeder pooping into it!